galaxyproject/training-material/topics/data-science/tutorials/gnmx-lecture2/tutorial.md

 In particular they developed a standard metric for describing the reliability of base calls:

 An important technical aspect of our work is the use of log-transformed error probabilities rather than untransformed ones, which facilitates working with error rates in the range of most importance (very close to 0).
-Specifically, we define the quality value q assigned to a base-call to be
+Specifically, we define the quality value $$q$$ assigned to a base-call to be:

 $$q = -10\times log_{10}(p)$$

-where p is the estimated error probability for that base-call.
+where $$p$$ is the estimated error probability for that base-call.
 Thus a base-call having a probability of 1/1000 of being incorrect is assigned a quality value of 30.
 Note that high quality values correspond to low error probabilities, and conversely.

 We will be using the concept of "*quality score*" or "*phred-scaled quality score*" repeatedly in this course.